 The entire Claflin Lot's peak utilization is 78% on the weekdays and 63% on the weekends.
-When analyzing the Claflin Lot's utilization as a whole, rather than by existing zones, it is clear that there is substantial vacancy and more than enough spaces to satisfy demand if regulations are modified.
+When analyzing the Claflin Lot's utilization as a whole, rather than piecemeal, indicates that there is substantial vacancy and more than enough spaces to satisfy demand.